RhysMurage/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13-unique: Prints only words that appear once
 14-findthatword: Displays lines that have the pattern 'root'
 15-countthatword: Displays the number of lines that contain the pattern 'bin'
+16-whatsnext: Displays the lines containing the pattern 'root' and 3 lines after them'